 Here’s the digital products you can offer people for free in return for their email address:

-I personally liked the guide on YouTube marketing called "YouTube Excellence".
+I personally liked the guide on YouTube marketing called “YouTube Excellence”.
 Video marketing has massive potential right now and after going through the content of the product I can safely say it is top shelf as far as a free ebook goes.
-It is a 52 page guide which (rather than giving you 'secret tricks' to getting rankings) offers genuinely helpful and actionable content on building a successful YouTube channel from scratch.
+It is a 52 page guide that offers genuinely helpful and actionable content on building a successful YouTube channel.

 When they click the yellow button, this pops up: